kattsoftware/FireSessions/README.md

 ## Introduction

 **FireSessions** is a PHP library for managing your project sessions.
 It lets you store the session data on your local disk, on a Memcached server, or a Redis one; the library can manage 3 types of session variables: user data, flash data and temp data.
+This library, through all its drivers, supports locking for opened sessions.

 ## Installation